regensa18/AdvProg2018/week_5/README.md

 Make sure that all classes & methods that you worked on produce output that is similar to the expected output.
-You can read the main procedure written in each modules to know the expected output.
+You can read the main procedure written in each modules to know the expected output, and **change the template code if necessary, but not the main method**.
 Additionally, you also need to ensure that the unit tests pass for both mandatory and additional exercises.

 * * *